Search for High-Energy Neutrino Emission from Radio-Bright AGN: Results and Discussions

 \subsection{Comparison with previous work}

 The correlation between IceCube neutrinos and the same catalog of radio-bright AGN was previously studied in Refs.~\cite{Plavin:2020emb, Plavin:2020mkf}, the first of which found a $3.1\sigma$ correlation with 56 muon-track events ($> 200$~TeV; 2009--2019).
-Our analysis differs from theirs in the following ways: We include 1) the probability [Eq.~(\ref{eq_llh_func})], which is not negligible, that the events come from the background, and 2) a 2D Gaussian term [Eq.~(\ref{eq_Gaussian})], that weights the events differently in terms of their distance from the sources, instead of using the same weights within certain circular regions around the source locations.
-Moreover, Ref.~\cite{Plavin:2020mkf} found a $3\sigma$ correlation with a pre-trial p-value sky map calculated from muon-track data from 2008--2015~\cite{IC_pvalue_web} and $4.1\sigma$ after combining the above two analyses.
-We, on the other hand include the information, including direction, angular error, and energy, available for each neutrino event.
+Our analysis differs from theirs in the following ways: We include 1) the background component in a more rigorous way [Eq.~(\ref{eq_llh_func})], using the background PDF directly calculated from data, and 2) a 2D Gaussian term [Eq.~(\ref{eq_Gaussian})], that weights the events differently in terms of their distance from the sources, instead of using the same weights within certain circular regions around the source locations.
+Moreover, Ref.~\cite{Plavin:2020mkf} found a $3\sigma$ correlation with a pretrial p-value sky map calculated from muon-track data from 2008--2015~\cite{IC_pvalue_web} and $4.1\sigma$ after combining the above two analyses.
+We, on the other hand include the information, including direction and angular error, available for each neutrino event.

 Ref.~\cite{Plavin:2020emb} found that four sources---1253-055 (3C 279), 2145+067, 1741-038, and 1730-130 (NRAO 530)---that were among the brightest in the X-band fluxes drove the significance of their signal.
-The p-value increased from $\simeq 0.1\%$ to only $\simeq 10\%$ if the four sources were removed.
+The p value increased from $\simeq 0.1\%$ to only $\simeq 10\%$ if the four sources were removed.
 Our results, however, do not show any significance from the four sources.
-In particular, for 3C 279, our analysis yields a local p-value of only 0.7, consistent with 0.63 obtained by IceCube collaboration also using the ten years of data~\cite{Aartsen:2019fau}.
+In particular, for 3C 279, our analysis yields a local p value of only 0.7, consistent with 0.63 obtained by IceCube Collaboration also using the ten years of data~\cite{Aartsen:2019fau}.
+We also note that three of the four sources above, including 3C 279, were within the enlarged circles (by $0.5^\circ$) claimed to take into account IceCube's systematic uncertainties.
+Neither our analysis nor those done by IceCube (e.g., Refs~\cite{Abbasi:2010rd, Aartsen:2013uuv, Aartsen:2014cva, Aartsen:2015wto, Aartsen:2016oji, Aartsen:2018ywr, Aartsen:2019fau, Abbasi:2020dfi, IceCube:2018cha, IceCube:2018dnn, Abbasi:2009ig, Abbasi:2011qc, Abbasi:2012zw, Aartsen:2014aqy, Aartsen:2016qcr, Aartsen:2017wea, Aartsen:2016lir, Aartsen:2020eof}) use enlarged angular errors.